The Open Electives (2021-22)—Semester IV

 Overview of Digital Controllers, Network and Communication protocols, Introduction to Building Management Systems, General BMS architecture, Communication Systems and standards for BMS.
 Application of internet for Automation and Management.
 Introduction to HVAC and Optimal control methods for HVAC Systems.
 Lighting Control Systems and protocols.
 Security and Safety Control Systems such as Access Control and Fire Alarm Systems.
 System Integration and Convergence.
 Energy Management, Green Building (LEED) concept and examples.

 - ECE 4302: Consumer Electronics

-Audio system: Microphones, headphones and hearing aids, loudspeakers.
-CDs, DVDs, Blue-ray technology, iPods, MP4 players and accessories, home audio systems.
-Television: Elements of TV communication system, composite video signal, need for synchronizing and blanking pulses, picture tubes, LCD, LED and plasma TV fundamentals, principles of working of cable TV and DTH.
-Telecommunication systems: Basics of the telephone system, caller ID telephone, intercoms, cordless telephones, cellular mobile systems.
-Office electronics: Automatic teller machines, facsimile machines, digital diaries, safety and security systems.
-Home electronics: Digital camera system, microwave ovens, washing machines, air conditioners and refrigerators.
+Microphones, head phones, hearing aids, and loud speakers.
+Digital disc storage technologies, iPods, MP4 players, home audio systems.
+TV communication system, composite video signal, need for synchronizing and blanking pulses, LCD, LED and plasma TV, cable TV and DTH.
+Basics of telephone system, caller ID telephone, intercoms, cordless telephones, cellular mobile systems.
+Automatic teller machines, facsimile machines, digital diaries, safety and security systems.
+Digital camera system, ovens, washing machines, air conditioners and refrigerators.